Hi Ho, Hi Ho, it’s off to Disney World you go!

 Should I choose a Deluxe Resor?

 Full disclosure: we are always on a fairly tight budget when we go to Disney World so to pay up for the Deluxe is not without great forethought and agony.
 That being said, the Deluxe Resorts in our opinion need to be considered.
-Our rational is we want the vacation to be as wonderful as possible and staying at a Deluxe resort can add that extra magic.
+Our rationale is we want the vacation to be as wonderful as possible and staying at a Deluxe resort can add that extra magic.

 Can the magic be found in the lesser hotels?
 Absolutely!
 We have stayed at the Value and Moderate Resorts and enjoyed them greatly!
 As you think through each one, ask yourself what you are looking for most in a hotel and go for it.